dvrzan/dvrzan.github.io/Content/posts/2022/05/why-speak-at-conferences.md

 Conference speaking is one of the things I've never expected to do myself.
 At least not this early in my career.
 The thought never even crossed my mind.

 I got invited to speak at my first conference and things went on from there.
 Now, almost a year later, I love speaking at conferences.
 It's a different world from being an attendee.
 You get to do everything other attendees do; listen to other talks, learn, and meet new people.
-But you also get a sneak peak peek behind the curtains.
+But you also get a sneak peak behind the curtains.
 You get to hang out with other speakers and have an amazing opportunity of sharing your experience with others.

 ## Overcoming Impostor Syndrome

 Who would want to listen to me?
 What do I have to offer that another more experienced developer cannot?
 Everyone is going to see that I know nothing and they'll call me an impostor.
 We've all been there.

 Nobody knows everything.
 When you learn a new concept and do something practical with it, you gain experience.
 Experience is what matters and no one can argue your experience is wrong.
 Take that personal experience to your advantage and make a talk about it.
 You've find a cool new concept to implement navigation in SwiftUI?
 Talk about it!
 Share it with other developers.

 Talk about topics that interest you; that you're passionate about.
 You don't have to be an expert on the topic to give a talk about it.
 The secret is to make others reconsider their perspective through yours.
 The only difference between speakers and other attendees is they have learned something well and they are willing to talk about it.

 ## Coming up with an idea